UI5Lab/UI5Lab-central/README.md

 npm install --ignore-scripts
 ```

-3. Copy all files to the correct places
+3. Copy all files to the correct places and adjust bootstrap to CDN
 ```bash
 npm run postinstall
 ```